If you think getting your salaried staff to adopt time tracking is pointless, think again…

-By tracking their time, staff can hold their you and management accountable by providing evidence in the form of time sheets showing how much time they’re putting in and exactly where all that time is going – this includes both regular and after hours work.
+By tracking their time, staff can hold their you and management accountable by providing evidence in the form of timesheets showing how much time they’re putting in and exactly where all that time is going – this includes both regular and working after hours.

 Having this on hand helps them justify flexible work hours and helps you make an informed decision about adopting a more lenient policy when it comes to how much time they should spend at work.